🦃 BLACK FRIDAY - SAVE 50% WITH CODE THANKS

 New England Patriots 24, New Orleans Saints 14

 The Patriots notched the biggest win of the Drake Maye era with a 23-20 upset of the Bills on Sunday night.
-New England's second-year QB was exceptional in Week 5, and has thrown for 1,261 yards and 7 TDs with just two INTs this season.
+New England's second-year QB was exceptional in Week 5, and has thrown for 1,261 yards and seven TDs with just two INTs this season.
 Stefon Diggs was in vintage form last week and should continue to play an integral part in this trending Pats offense against New Orleans.

 The scuffling Saints scored their first victory of 2025 last week over the Giants, but this is a team that still has plenty of holes.
 Alvin Kamara has looked washed and must now take on a Patriot defensive front that's allowing just over 85 rushing yards per game.
-New England's rise should continue here, look for their defense to clamp down the Saints.
+New England's rise should continue here; look for their defense to clamp down on the Saints.

 Las Vegas Raiders 21, Tennessee Titans 20